ualbertalib/avalon_vagrant/README.md

 <pre>$ ssh root@avdev01-local</pre>
 or
+<pre>$ ssh deploy@avdev01-local</pre>
+or
 <pre>$ vagrant ssh avdev01-local</pre>

-The second method connects you to the vagrant account, which has sudo priviledges.
+The last method connects you to the vagrant account, which has sudo priviledges.

 The avalon web app is available by pointing your browser to: